whmcdaniel/whmcdaniel.github.io/Milestone4.md

 #### 2. Qualitative Procedure:

-  a): The following questions would be asked to teachers after using regular Zoom:
+  a) The following questions would be asked to teachers after using regular Zoom:

       -How would you rate your experience with the chat?
       -How would you rate your ability to quickly identify important chat messages?